hardwario/website/content/blog/2018-01-19-why-bigclown-kit.en.md

 ### How can I extend integration or add software features ?

-On firmware level you can implement your application or features in ANSI C with help of BigClown SDK (have a look at [SDK examples](https://github.com/bigclownlabs/bcf-sdk/tree/master/_examples)) and pre-prepared [BigClown Toolchain](https://developers.bigclown.com/firmware/toolchain-guide/).
+On firmware level you can implement your application or features in ANSI C with help of HARDWARIO SDK (have a look at [SDK examples](https://github.com/bigclownlabs/bcf-sdk/tree/master/_examples)) and pre-prepared [HARDWARIO Toolchain](https://developers.bigclown.com/firmware/toolchain-guide/).

 On PC/Server/Cloud interoperability have several levels:

-* For minimum software/services dependency use BigClown Gateway text protocol (topic, JSON message pairs) over USB CDC (UART) to receive states, measurements and send actuator state updates.
+* For minimum software/services dependency use HARDWARIO Gateway text protocol (topic, JSON message pairs) over USB CDC (UART) to receive states, measurements and send actuator state updates.

 * For generic integration use MQTT publish/subscribe API.
-Use your favourite language and communicate with BigClown components through the MQTT client API.
+Use your favourite language and communicate with HARDWARIO components through the MQTT client API.
 We do provide examples in Python and JavaScript.

 * [Node-RED](https://nodered.org/) orchestration.
 Node-RED is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.